daniel-j-h/osm-roof-shape-nn/README.md

 Learning and Predicting Roof Shapes from OpenStreetMap data.

+> "probably the most badass use of the static maps python sdk to date!"
+-- Matthew Perry

 ## Getting Started

 In the root directory, create and acivate a venv: